picklejuicedev/kedro_docs_prototype/docs/usage.md

 ## More help

 Have a look at the excellent [mkdocs website](https://www.mkdocs.org/) for more help.
-HOpefully this shold get you started.
+Hopefully this shold get you started.
 It is only a prototype so it is not intended to be comprehensive.